 2. Have a minimum GRE General Test score of 700 (combined verbal and quantitative).

 Students must petition the Dean of Engineering for full status in the graduate program during the term in which the first 12 graduate semester credit hours will be completed.
-To be considered for full degree status provisional students must have earned a minimum GPA of 3.0 in all courses recommended by the faculty advisor and the head of the graduate program, and submit satisfactory official scores on the GRE examination to the Office of Graduate Programs.
+To be considered for full degree status provisional students must have earned a minimum GPA of 3.0 in all courses recommended by the faculty advisor and the head of the graduate program, and submit satisfactory official scores on the GRE examination to the Office of Graduate Studies.

 - Non-Degree Admission: